GustavoHenriqueMuller/learn-open-gl/README.md

-# LearnOpenGL
+# learn-open-gl
-Repository for following the tutorials of the LearnOpenGL book.
+Repository for following the tutorials of the LearnOpenGL book.\
 Current progress: Chapter 6 (Shaders).